K-Solo: DMX

 In a January 2007 interview, he was asked why DMX continued to seek conflict, especially with his recent appearance on Hot 97 and stated "He knows what it is.
 I told him to get into the cage with me.
 Five rounds, homie, fight me!
 He wouldn't do it.
 I am asking Keith Murray to do the same.
 I’ll break his ass down in two.
 He’s a five dollar dude.
 Sign the papers, we’ll set it up, and can handle it.
 That goes for any ma’fucka who has problems with me.
 We’ll get in the cage.
 If you can beat me, you get the money and I’ll get my ass beat.
 Let people do what they got to do.
 I’m in war mode.
 I’m more ready now than I've ever been.
 People aren't getting away with that dumb shit.
 DMX can’t fight."

+K-Solo has since become very complimentary of DMX after the latter's passing in 2021, detailing how he visited his former rival's grave and even shed tears reflecting on their troubled history.

 Keith Murray

 In a January 2007 interview, he responded to claims that he [Keith] knocked him out:

 "I was in the hood watching these guys.
 I ran with one of these guys who was in the hood.
 A while back, my boy – Ralph Mann got jumped by a few of the L.O.D. cats Keith Murray’s crew].
 They were disrespecting Ralph!
 I put Murray and Redman in the game!
 So, I put they asses on blast on a mixtape!
 Murray’s men jumped me on stage and threw me off the bitch.
 They’re now in court because of the shit.
 But let me ask you -- how do I get jumped in your club on Christmas Eve and walk out still alright?
 I could’ve respected it if Murray ran up on me and did his thing.
 But he didn’t.
 He thinks that the world is against him.
 If there was no Kevin Madison there wouldn’t be no Keith Murray, because no one would’ve respected him.
 Why fight someone that put you on?
 The only thing that I can think is that Reggie and Erick put him on to doing it.
 These cats are crazy, though.
 People were hurt when the Hit Squad broke up.
 I know people who can call on J. Prince and really cause some problems.
 Cats are just stupid.
 That’s the only thing that aggravates me.
 What else do I have to do to show people that I’m the “original rap criminal”?
 People don't know what they're playing with."

+After Redman contacted both rappers, K-Solo and Keith Murray squashed the beef and have since performed together on multiple Hit Squad shows.
+K-Solo has even shouted Murray out in numerous interviews since.